KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 A full list of approximately 50 Level 1 wallet addresses directly funded from Bybit Exploiter 1 is attached to this report as **Attachment 1 (layer1-addresses.csv)**.
 Hundreds of Level 2–3 addresses are maintained in our internal blocklist and are available to law enforcement upon request.

-The 14,200 ETH deposited at ClearPath Exchange represents a portion of the original stolen funds that passed through multiple layering stages before reaching our platform.
+The 14,200 ETH deposited at Clear Exchange represents a portion of the original stolen funds that passed through multiple layering stages before reaching our platform.

 ### Activity at Clear Exchange